-To break into this field, you’ll need experience working online and creating online content.
-Employers also want to hire people who understand how users are reading online.
-In short, you need to demonstrate that you have written for the web and know how to do that, therefore, your writing samples and clips should be from websites, not print publications.
-Internships working for websites is also key.
-Additionally, experience with blogging, social media, and HTML will make you more attractive as a job candidate.
+The good news is that you don't necessarily need a degree in English or journalism to become an online editor, although that can help.
+To break into this field, you’ll need experience working online and in creating online content.
+Along with published clips, employers look for people who understand how users are reading online.
+Therefore, your writing samples and clips should be from websites, not print publications.
+Internships working for websites can be helpful.
+Additionally, experience with blogging, social media, SEO, and HTML will make you more attractive as a job candidate.

-Online editors need to be comfortable with both writing and technology.
-Because online editors are crafting stories—or editing the stories of other writers—they need strong writing and journalistic skills.
-But an online editor also needs to be interested in, and aware of, the technology that wraps around the story.
-Should a particular story include a video component?
+Online editors need to be comfortable and familiar with both writing and technology.
+Because online editors are crafting stories—or editing the stories of other writers—they need strong writing and journalistic skills, along with a command of grammar and style.
+Further, an online editor needs to be experienced and informed of how technology wraps around the story.
+For example, should a particular story include a video component?
 Where on the site should a story be placed?
 If the story doesn’t include video, should it include pictures?
-An online editor might have to answer all those questions and then be able to use whatever software or publishing tool is required to add the needed component, be it video, pictures, or something else.
+An online editor needs to know the best way to present a story, and then either create it or arrange to have it created.

 An online editor may also need to be comfortable with gathering and analyzing web data.
-Unlike writers and editors who work in print, an online editor might need to track what kinds of stories generate more traffic to inform the creation of future stories.
-In other words, an online editor needs to be comfortable paying attention to traffic statistics and incorporating lessons learned from those statistics during the content creation process.
+Unlike writers and editors who work in print, an online editor might need to track what stories generate the most traffic to inform the creation of future stories.
+In other words, an online editor needs to understand and feel comfortable gathering and analyzing data, and then incorporating the information from the statistics in content creation.